TN19N/python/README.md

 ---

-#### • day 02 (The goal of the day is ontinue practicing with more advanced Python programming exercises.
+#### • day 02 (The goal of the day is continue practicing with more advanced Python programming exercises.
 Destination: Decorators, lambda, context manager and build package.)

+---

+#### • day 03 (The goal of the day is to use the Python library that will allow you to manipulate multidimensional arrays (vectors) and perform complex mathematical operations on them.)